-The topography within 2 miles of Saskatoon contains only modest variations in elevation, with a maximum elevation change of 118 feet, and an average elevation above sea level of 1,616 feet.
+The topography within 2 miles of Saskatoon contains only modest variations in elevation, with a maximum elevation change of 118 feet and an average elevation above sea level of 1,616 feet.
 Within 10 miles also contains only modest variations in elevation (371 feet).
-Within 50 miles contains very significant variations in elevation (1,024 feet).
+Within 50 miles contains only modest variations in elevation (1,024 feet).

 The area within 2 miles of Saskatoon is covered by artificial surfaces (78%) and cropland (19%), within 10 miles by cropland (82%) and artificial surfaces (11%), and within 50 miles by cropland (90%).

 This report illustrates the typical weather in Saskatoon, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 5 weather stations near enough to contribute to our estimation of the temperature and dew point in Saskatoon.